Become an Intern

 Application Process and Procedures

-The application for the 2022 Community Impact Internships Program has closed.
-Applications will be reviewed and first-round candidates will be invited for an interview by the Center for Social Concern staff in February.
-Interns selected for community partner placement will be notified by late February.
+Applications open during the fall semester.
 Students are asked their preferred interest areas for placement on the application.
 Interns will be placed based on skills and interests of the individual and of the community partner.

 Planning and Preparation

 NOTE: Before you begin the application, be aware of the following: